-Editor’s note: This post about proactively identifying and resolving ICA latency issues issues is written by Ed Duncan, a former Citrite and one of the IT industry’s foremost experts on Citrix end user logon optimization.
+This post about proactively identifying and resolving ICA latency issues is written by Ed Duncan.
 Ed’s post is written to be a resource, so please share this content with your peers and colleagues.

-A few weeks ago I wrote an independent review of the Goliath Logon Simulator for Citrix to share my analysis about how the Logon Simulator can be used to help troubleshoot slow or failed logins in a XenApp or XenDesktop session.
+A few weeks ago I wrote an independent review of the Goliath Application Availability Monitor (GAAM) for Citrix to share my analysis about how it can be used to help troubleshoot slow or failed logins in a XenApp or XenDesktop session.

 Easier Way to Identify & Fix ICA Latency Issues

 ICA latency is the time it takes for a package running from the Citrix worker server or virtual desktop to reach the Citrix client running on the endpoint device.
 For best performance for the end user, ICA latency should be as low as possible.
 When it becomes high, Citrix administrators can expect to start receiving those vague support calls that “Citrix is slow” and can spend several cycles trying to determine the root cause.

 There are several factors that can cause high latency like a bad router or switch, insufficient bandwidth available on the network, or a highly utilized XenApp worker server to name a few.
 Being able to identify ICA latency as the cause for slow performance is not easy and is not often the first thing that an administrator will check.
 Sometimes the cause for high ICA latency is beyond the control of the Citrix administrator, but having a tool that is able to identify it is important.